mitomorikawa/Cardgame/README.md

 ```
 java cardgame.CardGame
 ```
 and input the number of players.
-Make sure that you input

 ## How to compile and run tests ##
 before running this, make sure junit-4.12.jar and hamcrest-core-1.3.jar are installed and the classpath is pointing at the correct path to them